TheAwiteb/n34/docs/repo/announce.md

   -c, --clone <CLONE>              URLs for cloning the repository -m, --maintainers <MAINTAINERS>  Additional maintainers of the repository (besides yourself) -l, --label <LABEL>              Labels to categorize the repository.
 Can be specified multiple times
-      --force-id                   Skip kebab-case validation for the repository ID --address-file               If set, creates a `nostr-address` file to enable automatic address discovery by n34
+      --personal-fork              Indicates whether the announcement is a personal fork --force-id                   Skip kebab-case validation for the repository ID --address-file               If set, creates a `nostr-address` file to enable automatic address discovery by n34
 ```